 - Pain in the shoulder

 Tests may include:

 - Transvaginal ultrasound (to check the uterus and fallopian tubes for the presence or absence of a pregnancy)

-Surgery may be needed, especially if the ectopic pregnancy has ruptured or if it is not in the fallopian tube.
-During the surgery, the pregnancy will be removed.
+You may need surgery to remove the pregnancy, especially if the ectopic pregnancy has ruptured or is not in the fallopian tube.

 If the pregnancy is in the fallopian tube, the doctor may be able to repair the tube.
 In severe cases, the fallopian tube may need to be removed.

 While there are no clear ways to reduce your risk of ectopic pregnancies, it may be helpful to: